deepankarm/org-jina-examples/my_first_jina_app/chapters/setup.md

 ## 🧪 Try it Out!

-Before actually downloading, configuring and testing your app, let's get an idea of the finished product:
+Before going through the trouble of downloading, configuring and testing your app, let's get an idea of the finished product:

 ### Deploy with Docker